-Imagine doing your placement on a beautiful 8-acre urban farm that houses fluffy chickens, an outdoor classroom, pavilion, outdoor brick oven, beehives and a serene trail system that leads to a ravine.
-Our growing spaces are models of sustainable urban agriculture that include our food forest, pollinator gardens of both native and medicinal plants, a youth garden, farm school garden, seniors’ garden, and community garden plots.
+Imagine doing your placement on a beautiful 8-acre urban farm that houses fluffy chickens, an outdoor classroom, a pavilion, an outdoor brick oven, beehives, and a serene trail system that leads to a ravine.
+Our growing spaces are models of sustainable urban agriculture that include our food forest, pollinator gardens of both native and medicinal plants, a youth garden, a farm school garden, a seniors’ garden, and community garden plots.

 Get hands-on experience and skills in urban agriculture, work with a team who are passionate about food and environmental justice, and support the Black Creek community through our various programs and initiatives.

 Black Creek Community Farm (BCCF) is committed to addressing the needs of our community and may be able to accommodate requests for student placements from time to time.
 In doing so, would like to create a space and opportunities for Black and Indigenous post-secondary students as well as for students of colour living in the Jane and Finch/ Black Creek neighbourhood.